A. T. Phillipson

-Prof Andrew Tindal Phillipson FRSE (1910-1977) was a 20th-century British veterinary surgeon and physiologist.
+Andrew Tindal Phillipson FRSE (1910-1977) was a 20th-century British veterinary surgeon and physiologist.

 Life

 He was born in London on 19 August 1910 the second son of John Tindal Phillipson and his wife, Cicely Gough Paterson.
 He was educated at Christ's College in Finchley in London.
 He then studied at St Catharine's College, Cambridge, graduating BA in 1931.

-In 1947 he became Head of Physiology at the Rowett Research Institute, becoming Depute Director in 1952.
+In 1947, he became Head of Physiology at the Rowett Research Institute, becoming Deputy Director in 1952.

-In 1953 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1953, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were David Cuthbertson, Ernest Cruickshank, William Ogilvy Kermack, Vero Wynne-Edwards and Robert Campbell Garry.

-In 1963 he became Professor of Veterinary Clinical Studies at Cambridge University.
+In 1963, he became Professor of Veterinary Clinical Studies at Cambridge University.

 He died on 10 January 1977.

 Family

-In 1936 he married Rachel Margaret Young, a sister of John Zachary Young.
+In 1936, he married Rachel Margaret Young, a sister of John Zachary Young.
 They had three sons.